farhadm1990/16S-rRNA-amplicon/README.md

 ## Analysis of (gut) microbiome in Qiime2 and R.

-In this module, I will walk you through the necessary steps involved in the analysis of 16S rRNA microbiome amplicone data from raw sequences to publication quality graphs and visualizations.
+In this module, I will walk you through the necessary steps involved in the analysis of 16S rRNA microbiome amplicone data from raw sequences to publication quality visualisations and statistical analysis.
 Note: all this workflow has been done on Jupyter notebook on a cluster node with 120 GB processer from Aarhus University, Denmark.
 In order to multitask in different nodes, tasks on Qiime2 have been submited to the cluster by seperate bash scripts.

 This module includes the following steps: